Nutlope/tailwind-color-picker/README.md

 ### v2

+- [ ] Migrate to manifest v3
+- [ ] Add keyboard shortcut that automatically opens and closes extension
+- [ ] Publish to the chrome store
 - [ ] Make the color picker close after one select
-- [ ] Add keyboard shortcut so you don't need to manually click it again to close
-- [ ] Migrate to manifest v3 & publish to the chrome store

 ## Credit